eric-downes/20sq-blog/_posts/2024-12-20-issuance-fundamentals.md

-[concerns](https://issuance.wtf/), first raised by Ethereum researchers, and which we share, that the future of Ethereum might involve (1) all of its native asset being staked, such that (2) the de facto liquid Ether is controlled by a confederation of centralized un-transparent govrnance.
+[concerns](https://issuance.wtf/), first raised by Ethereum researchers, and which we share, that the future of Ethereum might involve (1) all of its native asset being staked, such that (2) the de facto liquid Ether is controlled by a confederation of centralized entities wiith less transparent govrnance.
 In this blog post we address the first of these concerns.

 We use "stock and flow" differential equation models to study Ethereum